browserengineering/book/book/embeds.md

   open standards.

 * Because iframes contain an entire web page and all its complexities---rendering, event handling, navigation, security---as well as the ability to embed other iframes, they add quite a lot of complexity to a browser implementation.
 However, this complexity is justified, because they enable many important cross-origin use cases, such as ads, video, and social media references, to be safely added to web sites.

-* On the whole, canvases,^[Try the exercise about the `<canvas>` element to see for yourself!] and even iframes, are not *that* hard to implement in a very basic form, because they reuse a lot of the code and concepts I've explained in earlier chapters.
+* On the whole, images, canvases,^[Try the exercise about the `<canvas>` element to see for yourself!
+Video was not really covered at all in this chapter;
+  depending on what you consider "basic", implementing them could be relatively simple or quite hard.] and even iframes, are not *that* hard to implement in a very basic form, because they reuse a lot of the code and concepts I've explained in earlier chapters.
 But implementing them really well---as with all good things in this life---takes a lot of effort and attention to detail.

 Exercises
 =========